TimoOerlemans/Portfolio-Research/Research.md

 We make a traval dashboard that let you see your booked trips and offers for next trips.

 **Possible stakeholders**:
-Everyone that booked a trip on this site.
+Everyone that books a trip on this site.

 **Privacy**:
 We make sure that not everybody can see everyones booked trips so we made an inlog system that checks if the person is the person who says he is.